Why do I pay rates?

-The Australian Government also contributes funding through the National Landcare Programme, which helps drive sustainable agriculture, as well as supporting the protection, conservation and rehabilitation of Australia’s natural environment.
+The Australian Government also contributes funding through the National Landcare Program, which helps drive sustainable agriculture, as well as supporting the protection, conservation and rehabilitation of Australia’s natural environment.

-This funding also supports the activities of volunteer conservation groups, such as Landcare.
+This funding also supports the activities of community groups, such as Landcare.